Mark Pellegrino: Career

 Pellegrino's first appearance into television was on season 2, episode 2 of the series L.A.
 Law.
+His debut film role was that of a narcotics dealer in 1987's Fatal Beauty.
+Some of his earlier television appearances are also in Northern Exposure, Tales from the Crypt, ER, Without a Trace, NYPD Blue, CSI: Crime Scene Investigation, Hunter, and The Commish.

+In 1989, he portrayed Hulk Hogan's younger brother in No Holds Barred.

+In 1991, he co-starred in Prayer of the Rollerboys as Christopher Collet's aide-de-camp.

-Some of his earlier appearances are also in Northern Exposure, ER, Without a Trace, NYPD Blue, CSI: Crime Scene Investigation.
-He played the Blonde Treehorn Thug #2 who stuffs The Dude's head down the toilet and drops his bowling ball, breaking the floor tile, in the cult film The Big Lebowski.
-In 1999 he appeared in season 7, episode 3 of The X-Files as a disgruntled fast food joint employee.
+In 1998, he played the Blonde Treehorn Thug who stuffs The Dude's head down the toilet and drops his bowling ball, breaking the floor tile, in the cult film The Big Lebowski.

+In 1999, he appeared in season 7, episode 3 of The X-Files as a disgruntled fast food joint employee.
 He was featured in National Treasure as the background FBI agent known as Agent Johnson.

+In 2001, he played a hitman in David Lynch's critically acclaimed Mulholland Drive.
 He portrayed terrorist bomber Bobby James on The Beast.
-In 2001 he played a hitman in David Lynch's critically acclaimed Mulholland Drive.

-In 2005 he appeared in the Academy Award winning film Capote, playing murderer Dick Hickock.
+In 2005, he appeared in the Academy Award winning film Capote, playing murderer Dick Hickock.

-In 2006 he played Sadik Marku, an Albanian mob boss, in two episodes of Without a Trace.
+In 2006, he played Sadik Marku, an Albanian mob boss, in two episodes of Without a Trace.
 The first episode was in season 4, episode 22 where he guest starred alongside Mark Sheppard who played Crowley in Supernatural.
 The second episode was in season 5, episode 5 where he guest starred alongside Rachel Miner who played Meg Masters also which is a role in Supernatural.